APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 [Los Angeles Magazine article](https://lamag.com/news/ucla-condemns-pro-palestinian-student-protesters-antisemitic-behavior), dated Nov 12, that states students “went viral online Friday for screaming ‘beat that fucking Jew’ through a megaphone while bashing a piñata bearing an image of Israeli Prime Minister Benjamin Netanyahu.”"

-## Hook 5

-Another Bruin article, 'UCLA faces scrutiny for safety issues at protests for Israel, Palestine,' dated Dec 5th, references events that occurred the day before on Nov 7th,

-"After a protest held in support of Israel on Nov.
-7, the Undergraduate Students Association Council’s Cultural Affairs Commission – which has previously expressed support for Palestine and condemned the United States’ and UC’s financial and military support of Israel – alleged in an Instagram post"

-“Just today, students were selling Kuffiyas on campus on Bruinwalk when older non-students started shoving them.
-Throughout the day, non-students harassed, threatened, and assaulted BIPOC students, and nothing was done by campus security teams—including UCPD.
-More than ever, it is clear that there is no safety for…students supporting Palestine on campus.
-UCLA has still not released even a statement to acknowledge, let alone condemn the hate crimes, harassment, and violence students have faced for years.

-We call on UCLA, the UC, and other entities of this institution to protect students from the violence that is waged by both students and non-students on you own campuses.
-We call on campus resources to be more accessible to students facing imminent and indirect danger from Islamophobic, Zionist, and anti-Palestinian violence.”

 ## Chancellor Block

-The Nov 8th incident warranted [condemnation by Block and Drake](https://newsroom.ucla.edu/standing-against-bigotry-at-the-university-of-california) on Nov 10th.
+The Nov 8th incident was clearly antisemitic hate speech and warranted [condemnation by Block and Drake](https://newsroom.ucla.edu/standing-against-bigotry-at-the-university-of-california) on Nov 10th.
 Rightly so, while the words shouted may have been few, the impact was magnified by the fact that the incident occurred at a large rally.

 Nov 10th